remote-webcreation/remote-webcreation-stock-trading-simulator/readme.md

 3. **Get a free API key for stock data:**
     - Register at [Finnhub](https://finnhub.io/)
-    - Set your API key in `src/api.js` (look for the comment in the file!)
+    - Set your API key in `src/api.js`

 4. **Start the app:**
     ```bash